House Dems subpoena Energy Secretary Rick Perry for Ukraine docs in impeachment inquiry

 GIULIANI ASSOCIATES ARRESTED WHILE TRYING TO BOARD INTERNATIONAL FLIGHT WITH ONE-WAY TICKETS, PROSECUTORS SAY

-The expanding impeachment probe was launched last month after an intelligence community member's whistleblower complaint raised concerns about president's Ukraine phone call.
+The expanding impeachment probe was launched last month after an intelligence community member's whistleblower complaint raised concerns about the president's Ukraine phone call.
 In it, Trump asked Zelensky to probe onetime Vice President Joe Biden, his son Hunter and their business dealings in Ukraine.
-Joe Biden has for months been seen as Democrats' frontrunner in the 2020 election against Trump.
+Joe Biden has for months been seen as the Democrats' frontrunner in the 2020 election against Trump.

 Trump has denied abusing his position, saying the call was "perfect," and Zelensky said Thursday there was "no blackmail" during their call.